Installation view of Pace at Abu Dhabi Art 2025

 Pace’s first presentation at Abu Dhabi Art since 2011 will focus on modern and contemporary sculpture, featuring works rendered in glass, steel, bronze, ceramic, aluminum, metal, marble, and other materials by Lynda Benglis, Alexander Calder, Elmgreen & Dragset, Robert Indiana, Alicja Kwade, Louise Nevelson, Claes Oldenburg and Coosje van Bruggen, Arlene Shechet, Tony Smith, and James Turrell.

-In the fair’s atrium, Pace will present a monumental 12-screen installation—titled Persistence of Life in the Sandfall (2024)—by the international art collective teamLab, whose 17,000-square-meter digital art museum, Phenomena, opened this year in Abu Dhabi’s Saadiyat Cultural District.
+In the fair’s atrium, Pace will present a monumental 12-screen installation—titled Persistence of Life in the Sandfall, 2025 from the series Persistence of Life in the Sandfall, 2024- —by the international art collective teamLab, whose 17,000-square-meter art museum, teamLab Phenomena Abu Dhabi, opened this year in Abu Dhabi’s Saadiyat Cultural District.

-The gallery’s booth will also feature paintings, works on paper, and mixed media compositions by Nigel Cooke, David Hockney, Beatriz Milhazes, Robert Nava, Adam Pendleton, Richard Pousette-Dart, Marina Perez Simão, and Hank Willis Thomas.
+The gallery’s booth will also feature paintings, works on paper, and mixed media compositions by Nigel Cooke, David Hockney, Emily Kam Kngwarray, Beatriz Milhazes, Robert Nava, Adam Pendleton, Richard Pousette-Dart, Marina Perez Simão, and Hank Willis Thomas.

 Highlights on Pace's booth at Abu Dhabi Art include: